-NACoE - ARRB has fostered partnerships with Queensland Department of Traffic and Main Roads (TMR) to develop the National Asset Centre of Excellence (NACOE) – an initiative that funds notable Transport Safety projects each year.
+NACOE - ARRB has fostered partnerships with the Queensland Department of Transport and Main Roads (TMR) to develop the National Asset Centre of Excellence (NACOE) – an initiative that funds notable Transport Safety projects each year.
 Currently, transport safety projects being delivered under NACOE are evaluating road design innovation, barrier systems and vehicle rollover risk.

 WARRIP - The Western Australia Road Research Innovation Program (WARRIP) has been extended until 2023 under a new agreement between ARRB - Australian Road Research Board - and Main Roads Western Australia (MRWA).
 Projects delivered by the Transport Safety team under the WARRIP focus on infrastructure-related research that has an effect on safety and sustainability.